SandyGlantz/BiteofEastCounty/README.md

 # BiteofEastCounty
-Website for a local non-profit event
+Website for a local non-profit event.

+I've done some marketing for this local event which benefits the local Food Kitchen & Pantry (Zarephath House).
+Their web developer moved out of town, so it seemed like a good time to update the look.

 The first version was what the client said they wanted (the Moderna theme in this repo was the demo).

-The second version was what they actually wanted ;-) currently under development as a WordPress site (so they will eventually be able to do their own maintenance): http://SandySandbox.com
+The second version was what they actually wanted ;-) Currently under development as a WordPress site (so they will eventually be able to do their own maintenance): http://SandySandbox.com
   (will include SSL certificate when it moves from development to Live).

-The current version is at http://www.BiteofEastCounty.com I had nothing to do with that site.
+The current/old version is at http://www.BiteofEastCounty.com

 To Do list: